weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Overview

+You should have spun up an instance of Weaviate.
+Now, let's get an overview of kinds of things you can do with Weaviate, before digging into each step in more detail later on.

-Now that we have spun up an instance of Weaviate, we are ready to build our database.
-By the end of this page, you will have added quiz data to Weaviate including the vectors, and queried it to retrieve objects! 😊
+By the end of this page, you will have vectorized the quiz data and added it to Weaviate, as well has performed vector searches to retrieve relevant objects! 😊

 ## Prerequisites